-Congratulations on your choice to enter the Senior Studies Programme at St. Andrews and, in particular, to making the life changing decision of joining the global community of learners following the International Baccalaureate® (IB) pathway to higher education.
+Congratulations on your choice to enter the Senior Studies Programme at St Andrews and, in particular, making the life changing decision of joining the global community of learners following the International Baccalaureate® (IB) pathway to higher education.

 The IB Diploma is the academic backbone of the Senior Studies Programme and as these pages will show, one of best ways to prepare for university and life beyond.
-Some students, however, may choose not to follow to pathway to graduation that is right for them.
+Students, however, may also choose to follow a more individualized pathway to graduation that is best suited for them.